-Sometimes you’re just craving some potatoes, noodles, pasta, garlic bread or rice – we get it!!
+Low Carb substitutes – for when you’re craving some potatoes, noodles, pasta, garlic bread or rice – we get it!!
 It happens to all of us!

-Here’s my top 20 list of my favourite low carb substitutes that are great to have on hand and are really are just as good as the real thing, plus they’re a lot healthier and low in carbs – and perfect for dinner!
+Here’s our list of my favourite low carb substitutes that are great to have on hand and are really are just as good as the real thing, plus they’re a lot healthier and low in carbs – and perfect for dinner!

 When you feel like mashed potato…